 The book was conceived with students of psychology in mind, but its materials and examples hope to engage students and researchers from various backgrounds and invite them to apply computational tools to solve challenging problems.
 Hopefully, students from a variety of disciplines will welcome the numerous summaries, cross-references, and links to further resources, and find the large number of practice tasks and exercises entertaining and enlightening.

 As data science is a dynamic field and this text is being revised on a regular basis, it is likely that the current version contains some typos and mistakes.

 uni.kn) to report any errors, possible improvements, or any other feedback or observations that you are willing to share.

 Data science for psychologists (ds4psy) by Hansjörg Neth is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-The HTML-version of this book uses Google Analytics to know how many people are reading the book and to evaluate the popularity of its chapters.
-The website does not collect any personal data of its users.
+The HTML-version of this book uses Google Analytics to evaluate the popularity of its different chapters.
+The website does not collect any personal data of individual users.